Down the rabbit hole: Intensive research for storytellers

 Working in educational settings storytellers constantly have to prove that traditional tales are relevant to modern audiences.
 This workshop focuses on how to capture the attention of students who grew up immersed in new media.
 StorySpotting is the art of finding connections in order to build engaging and intriguing storytelling programs.
 By the end of the session participants will be able to identify familiar motifs in modern media (film, television, literature, games, etc.) and match them with traditional tales in their repertoire.
 They will be aware of how to identify points of interests within currently popular narratives, and build on them in their storytelling work.

-Workshop length: 90 minutes
+Workshop length: 90 minutes or 3 hours

 Adventures in the classroom: Role-playing and storytelling in high school and beyond

-Role-playing is a form of creative interactive storytelling.
+Role-playing is a form of creative, interactive storytelling.
 Games based on folktales, legends and myths are being published in great numbers, and are extremely popular among teenagers and young adults, and audience often missing from storytelling events.
 In this workshop participants can learn about role-playing and find out how to create their own games that can be used for educational purposes, thus providing an entertaining, motivating and memorable learning experience.

 This workshop is based on my Master’s Thesis in the ETSU Storytelling program – read the full thesis here!